The Ultimate Guide to Vanilla: Your Not-So-Secret Secret Ingredient

 Quick Tip: 1 Vanilla Bean = 1 tsp.
 Vanilla Extract

 Cooking with organic vanilla beans is quick and easy.
-Simply cut the bean lengthwise to scoop out the tiny black seeds inside — these lend potent flavor and delicate specks of color to dishes like ice cream and apple pie.
-You can use spent pods too by boiling them in tea or coffee, or even adding them to your sugar jar.
+Simply cut the bean lengthwise and scoop out the pulp and tiny black seeds inside — these lend potent flavor and delicate specks of color to dishes like ice cream and apple pie.
+You can use spent pods, too, by boiling them in tea or coffee, or even adding them to your sugar jar.

 Imitation vanilla extract and flavorings are made with vanillin, a chemical compound most often derived from byproducts of industrial agriculture or forestry.